marzhall/BBL/readme.txt

 Planned:
     - Weak intersections -- e.g., "ship-from" in one table weakly matches -- "ship-to" in another
-    - Databse mapping - create a map of database intersections
+    - Database mapping - create a map of database intersections

 USE:
     - Export a "simple" tables file from OpenEdge's DataDictionary, and name it "progressDB.txt".
     - To use the main utility, run the "haskellParsingSmall" executable.
-    - To write the databse to c structs for autocomplete, run the
+    - To write the databse to c structs for autocomplete, run the "CStructDumper" executable with the "progressDB.txt" file in its directory.